transferwise/pipelinewise/docs/user_guide/transformations.rst

 ---------------

-PipelineWise can perform row level load time transformations between tap and target components and makes and ideal place to obfuscate, mask or filter sensitive data that should never be replicated in the Data Warehouse.
+PipelineWise can perform row level load time transformations between tap and target components and makes and ideal place to obfuscate, mask or filter sensitive data that should never be reproduced in the Data Warehouse.

 .. warning::